ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (i) Delete

-On receiving a request to delete a Title with the input parameters (code), the system updates the is_deleted flag to true in the Title DB against the code received
+On receiving a request to delete a Title with the input parameters (code), the system updates the is_deleted flag to true in the Title Database against the code received

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - int - Mandatory